shadowcodex/jekyll-seo-social/README.md

 (https://img.shields.io/badge/Release%20Status-W.I.P.-red.svg)

 # jekyll-seo-social
 A way to easily import social media information from YAML Front matter or other site information.
+Also imports specific information for SEO purposes.

+This is meant to be a very simple page partial, and thus not very feature rich.

 ## Install